 Scope note:

-This property associates an instance of socExx Trigger Event Template with the E55 Type of the role of an E39 Actor which is specified by the template.
+This property associates an instance of socExx Trigger Event Template with the E55 Type of the role of a required E39 Actor specified by the template.
 This property does not require the instance of E39 Actor to be specified by socP23 specifies actor (is specified actor of).

 Examples:

-The template specifying my wedding (socE4 Trigger Event Template) specifies (socP19 specifies actor role) that someone acts as a disc jokey (E55 Type) to play music for the wedding guests.
+The template specifying my wedding (socE4 Trigger Event Template) specifies (socP19 specifies actor role) that someone acts as a disc jockey (E55 Type) to play music for the wedding guests.

 In First Order Logic: